 Although no identities or genders are left out, and are very much covered in the training criteria, the core of this training program is how gender inequality is the driving force behind family violence against women.

-My relationship with EDVOS started with a phone call.
-I had heard that the training program HAIR3RS had been developed in Australia.
-This followed very successful programs a couple of years ago in the United States, New Zealand and the Nordic countries.
-The training has been tailored by EDVOS to suit an Aussie climate.
-With over 90% of my clientele being woman,EDVOS had my attention.
+My relationship with EDVOS started with a phone call, as I had heard that the training program HAIR3RS had been developed in Australia, with very successful beginnings a couple of years ago in the United States, New Zealand and the Nordic countries.
+The training has been developed by EDVOS to suit an Aussie climate, and with over 90% of my clientele being woman, they had my attention.

-For more information on the HAIR3RS program, or if you or someone you know is experiencing family violence, please contact EDVOS on 9259 4200.
+For more information on the HAIR3RS program, or if you or someone you know is experiencing family violence, please contact EDVOS on 9259 4200